AkaraChen/get_query/README.md

 1. Simple and easy to use API, no need write isBusy, error, data, etc.
 2. Automatically handle error and loading state.
 3. Support two type: `Query` and `Mutation`.
-4. Automatically cancel the request when the widget is disposed.
+4. Automatically cancel the query when the widget is disposed.

 ## TODO

-1. Should we have a pagination support?
+1. Pagination support?
-2. Should we have a `QueryClient` to store cache?
+2. Use `QueryClient` to store cache?
 3. `InfiniteQueryController` `QueriesController`.
 4. Flutter widget support.
 5. InitialData/PlaceholderData support.